ElektraInitiative/libelektra/src/bindings/jna/README.md

 Release versions of the Elektra JNA bindings are published to Maven Central with group id `org.libelektra`, artefact id `libelektra` and the same version as Elektra.

 If you want to depend on a modified binding or just want to install it to your local maven repository, change your current working directory to the JNA binding folder `/src/bindings/jna`.
-Either use the bundled Gradle wrapper (`./gradlew` for unix style OS or `./gradlew.bat` for windows) or ensure a recent Gradle version is available on your system and execute:
+Either use the bundled Gradle wrapper (`./gradlew` for Unix style OS or `./gradlew.bat` for windows) or ensure a recent Gradle version is available on your system and execute:

 ```sh
 gradle publishToMavenLocal